jomarmen10/git-github-lab/github-lab-answers.md

 you always want the master branch to be running.

 "Commit 3 - The 3rd set of GIT homework answers are complete".

+Give an example for when you would use git merge and give an example for when it would be better to submit a pull request to have your branch merged
+Combines the specified branch’s history into the current branch && if both branch did the same changes

+What command do you use to send all of the work that you've done locally to your remote repository? git push origin master